-With modifications, the below was originally published by Becker’s Hospital Review on 6/20/2020.
+With modifications, the article below was originally published by Becker’s Hospital Review on June 20, 2020.

 We were joined by seasoned healthcare experts Brenda Christman and Jackie Nussbaum from accounting and advisory firm BKD, who unpacked the mandate and outlined a readiness plan so hospitals can hit the ground running in 2021.
 You can watch the on-demand webinar in full here, or keep reading for a helpful summary.